 I’m primarily a character designer.
 I watch films for the characters and study costumes and sets during exhibition scenes.
 However, I also love film, especially short form and music videos.
-Therefore, design is enhanced when it is moving.
+Design is enhanced when it is moving and I love to make short films.
 My powers are limited, however.
 I am not good at Falstaff archetypes.
 I left Hollywood before I was fully trained because the industry was leaning in that direction.
 I think characters should admirable, so you won’t find a Homer Simpson or Peter Griffith among in Animatress’ repertoire.
 You’ll find Fry Farnsworth and Dilbert in the studio work layout archive, but please, Animatress specializes in joy and beauty, not catharsis.

 My second gig was Another Goofy Movie, or as it was later named, An Extremely Goofy Movie.
 I was recruited to design the girlfriend of yet another classic character.
-People look like Beret Girl and think she was my concentration, I loved her but no Doug McCarthy and Dana Landsberg took care of her…my task was girl next door, Sylvia.
-Sylvia’s original designer was a storyboard who was tasked with most of her scenes.
-However, she was a little too much like Goofy’s sister: she was tragically tally and gangly.
-It makes sense, you don’t want dweeb dating the hip chick which raises suspicions of escort services, but I felt she can be a little imperfect or plain as well appealing.
+People look at Beret Girl and think she was my concentration, I loved her, but no, Doug McCarthy and Dana Landsberg took care of her…my task was girl next door, Sylvia.
+Sylvia’s original designer was a storyboard artist who was tasked with most of her scenes.
+However, she was a little too much like Goofy’s sister: she was tragically tall and gangly.
+It makes sense, but, you don’t want a dweeb dating the hip chick.
+The dynamic raises suspicions of escort services, but I felt she can be a little imperfect or plain as well appealing.
 A nice older girl next door.
 Once again, my comic’s wealth of characters came to the rescue.
 I was developing a character based on Drew Barrymore and a few friends of mine named Tabitha Soleil.
-I combined and older Tabby with Madeleine Kahn’s character in Bill Cosby’s final television show, “Cosby”, for Sylvia demeanor and style thus Sylvia was born.
+I combined and older Tabby with Madeleine Kahn’s character in Bill Cosby’s final television show, “Cosby”, for Sylvia’s demeanor and style thus Sylvia was born.
 Happy director, happy me.
 Thank you, Madeleine Kahn.
 If you have not returned to us by this time, Pleasant Journey.

 I was also tasked to design all of the incidental characters in the coffee shop and club sequences.
 Right up my alley.
 This gig was perfect for me.
 I only wish my nascent professional drawing skills were more perfect for it.
-Perfecting one’s clean up line takes years, it can’t be forced and unfortunately didn’t show up until it darned well pleased in 2006.
+Perfecting one’s clean up line takes years, it can’t be forced, and unfortunately my honed clean up line didn’t show up until it darned well pleased in 2006.
 By that time, the hand drawn industry had shrunk like a Shrinky Dink in favor of CG.

 Lesson, wait until you’re fired lest you fire yourself prematurely and disappoint an entire crew.